Cycle 5

 Last updated

-This task introduces the idea that students should always say continuous phonemes slowly unless asked not to (even when they appear in the same task as stop phonemes).
+This task introduces the idea that students should always say continuous sounds slowly unless asked not to (even when they appear in the same task as quick sounds).

 A student’s finger should stop for two seconds on the dot beneath each continuous sound, which the student should read slowly.

-Their finger should not stop on the arrow symbol under each stop sound.
-Instead, their finger should slide past the arrow symbol, and, at the moment it passes over that symbol, the student should say the sound quickly.
+Their finger should not stop on the arrowhead symbol under each quick sound.
+Instead, their finger should slide past the arrowhead symbol, and, at the moment it passes over that symbol, the student should say the sound quickly.

 At the end of the task, don’t forget to have the student reread any sounds that required correction.

-This task introduces students to segmenting words that consist of two continuous phonemes followed by a stop.
+This task introduces students to saying words that consist of two continuous sounds followed by a quick sound the slow way.
 Those words are set, net, sip, and lap.
 (Ran and four are the only exceptions in this task.)

-Make sure to produce the initial /l/ sound in lap without a vowel sound before it: /lll/ not /ŭlll/.
-So, lap should be segmented as /lllăăăp/ not /ŭlllăăăp/).
+When you say the word lap slowly, make sure to produce the initial /l/ sound without a vowel sound before it: /lll/, not /ŭlll/.
+So, lap should be said slowly as /lllăăăp/, not /ŭlllăăăp/.
 And, of course, make sure not to pause after that initial /l/ sound.

 Make sure to read the example sentences after each word.